atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 L n
 ■lii!
 HI.
-III I « Oh! — there is slime new fashion
+III I « Oh! --there is slime new fashion
 III perhaps, " laid Mrs. Selby; but liv |i ing always shut up in this obscurevil ir i. ^ l | how should I know anything